Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 TextMaker is the free word processor in this office suite.

-It comes with advanced formatting options, the ability to create databases for bibliographies and footnotes, as well as track change.
+It comes with advanced formatting options, the ability to create databases for bibliographies and footnotes and track change.

 It is available as a free download for both Mac and PC.